 Therapeutic Class: Antidiabetic

 Pharmacologic Class: Sodium Glucose Co-Transporter 2 Inhibitor

-Dapagliflozin is used to treat type 2 diabetes.
+Dapagliflozin is used together with proper diet and exercise to treat type 2 diabetes.
 It works in the kidneys to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Dapagliflozin does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For dapagliflozin, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to dapagliflozin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of dapagliflozin in the pediatric population.
 Safety and efficacy have not been established.